openeuler-mirror/iSulad/docs/build_docs/guide/build_guide.md

 dnf builddep iSulad.spec
 ```

+`tips`：
-`tips`：iSulad.spec directly uses the files in the isulad source code.
+1. iSulad.spec directly uses the files in the isulad source code.
+2. Since isulad depends on capability.h, you need to use yum to install the libcap-devel library additionally.

 Then, you should build and install iSulad: